Centerpin Fishing From A Guides Perspective

 The first drift is to see if the bait catches the bottom or if the float keeps tilting downriver fast. if this happens I’m likely hitting bottom.
-If it drifts freely without out any tilting or bumbing rocks I just make it a foot deeper and try again, then I keep repeating until I start hitting the bottom.
+If it drifts freely without any tilting or bumping rocks I just make it a foot deeper and try again, then I keep repeating until I start hitting the bottom.

 Once you find the bottom you can shorten up your leader by 6 to 12 inches and then make and good clean and controlled drift, and then start covering the water 1 foot at a time as I describe above.

 Using the right float and using the right bait can really help you learn how to find the bottom better.

 A sensitive float like the ones I recommend on my best floats page will help you find the bottom easier.
 Round floats suck for this!